Nonprofits Rely on Community: How to Prepare for a Recession in 2025

 How to motivate your staff

-Because of the Great Resignation, inflation, and the charged political arena, a lot more businesses have become aware of the importance of valuing and supporting their employees.
 If you want to retain talent and motivate your people through the ups and downs of life, you need to be flexible and listen well.
+Tiffany Keesey, Co-founder and Principal Consultant at Conscious Culture, gives even more of a reason for nonprofits to prioritize retention:

 Provide remote options